Miya Masaoka/Reggie Workman/Gerry Hemingway

 and improvisations from all three members, Brew dismantles previous paradigms

-of the role of drums, bass and seeks to construct a new hierarchical model -
+of the role of koto, drums and bass and seeks to construct a new hierarchical model -

 assumed role of the instruments.
 The strong artistic voice of each member renders